 But it was only available as a physical book, and the postal system here is not straight forward, so I had one sent to my sister-in-law.

-She warned me it would not easily fit in our suitcase, and I thanked her for the heads up.
-Luggage issues had been the cause of arguments with my husband.
+She warned me that it would not easily fit in our suitcase, and I thanked her for the heads up.
+Luggage issues had been the cause of many an argument with my husband.

 ‘So, where’s the book?’
 I whispered furtively, when we arrived for Christmas.

 She pointed at the fridge.
 It was a fridge magnet!